exercism/javascript/exercises/concept/regular-chatbot/.docs/introduction.md

 // -> "Say HELLO to the CHATBOT"
 ```

-In the end, the combination of regular expressions and the ``replace()`` method is a more dynamic way of replacing elements.
+> 💡 In the end, the combination of regular expressions and the ``replace()`` method is a more dynamic way of replacing elements.
 Using a single string may be limited.

 ### Split

-The ``split()`` method in JavaScript represents a different way of using and manipulating strings with regular expressions.
+The [split()][mdn-regex-split] method in JavaScript represents a different way of using and manipulating strings with regular expressions.

 In this way, we will be using regex in order to divide a given string by recognizing a pattern, e.g. `str.split(/[,.\s]/)`.
 This pattern will be used as the ``separator``.